 Lectures

 Our principal activity consists in organizing weekly lectures that are given either by Student Chapter members, permanent researchers from the RING team, or visiting colleagues.
 These lectures are the occasion to present and share our recent research and progress, but also to get feedback and advice from colleagues on our work, and new insights on other research domains.
 The list of both past and incoming lectures is here.
+If you are interested in attending a lecture online, you can contact any IAMG Student chapter member to ask for a Microsoft Teams link.

 Field trips